-Apples do not grow true from seed, so planting a pip from your favourite supermarket apple variety will unfortunately not give you a tree of the same variety.
-Instead it will be a cross between that variety and another unknown pollinator - most likely a crab-apple planted in the orchard for that purpose, which is why most pip-grown apples produce poor quality apples.
+Apples do not grow true from seed, so planting a pip from your favourite supermarket apple variety will, unfortunately, not give you a tree of the same variety.
+Instead it will be a cross between that variety and another unknown pollinator - most likely a crab-apple planted in the orchard for that purpose.
+This is why most pip-grown apples produce poor quality apples.

 However, the good news is that if you do successfully grow an apple tree from a pip, it will be a genuinely new and completely unique variety.
 If the apples turn out to taste nice, you will be able to name it and perhaps find a fruit tree nursery to propagate it for you.

 But in order to claim your slice of apple fame you need to come up with a good name!
 Here is a list of methods that have been used in the past, which might inspire you and help make your new apple variety sound as appealing as possible.

 Up until the Victorian era this was one of the most popular methods of naming an apple.
 Your new apple will immediately be popular and respectable because of the association with the famous person.

 Any association with royalty was also useful e.g. Lane's Prince Albert - named after the husband of Queen Victoria.

 The popular cooking apple Reverend Wilks was named after a secretary of the RHS - about as good an endorsement as you could get!

 However this method seems to be less popular with modern apple developers.
 There is no Lady Gaga apple for example.
 Perhaps modern copyright and branding requirements are more stringent than they were in Victorian times.

 Name it after yourself

 This is another popular strategy, the benefit here is that if (a big "if") the apple becomes famous, you will also become famous by association!